The Battle of the Cornflakes

-The Kelloggs at first sold their products mainly by mail order to their ex-patients, but then began advertising in newspapers and on billboards, while rival entrepreneurs invaded the promising market and copying the Kellogg lines.
+The Kelloggs at first sold their products mainly by mail order to their ex-patients, but then began advertising in newspapers and on billboards, while rival entrepreneurs invaded the promising market and copied the Kellogg lines.
 An ex-patient of the sanitarium named C.W.
 Post made Grape Nuts, based on the Granola biscuits, and a cereal-based drink called Postum patterned on the Kellogg coffee substitute.
 By 1900 his Postum Cereal Company was making $3 million a year.

 Competition waxed fierce and more than forty cereal companies were launched in the United States in the early 1900s.
 John Harvey Kellogg was not really interested in business, but in reforming American eating habits.
 The taciturn, austere W.K., on the other hand, was a born businessman and resented playing second fiddle to his more flamboyant brother, from whom he bought the rights to the manufacture of cornflakes.
 In 1906 W.K. founded the Battle Creek Toasted Corn Flake Company.
 He spent heavily on advertising, including a campaign telling the reader to ‘wink at your grocer and see what you get’.
 What you got was a free sample of W.K.’s cornflakes.
 The campaign increased sales by a factor of fifteen in New York City and the company was rapidly profitable, but John Harvey’s Sanitas company continued in business and the brothers fell out over the Kellogg name, which they both used.
 In 1911 W.K. succeeded in a lawsuit to gain exclusive use of the Kellogg name in the United States, later extended to international markets after a legal battle that lasted from 1916-21.
 W.K. had started selling Bran Flakes in 1915 and All-Bran in 1916 and his firm was the Kellogg Cereal Company from 1922.